Alexandru Philippide: Later life and death

 In 1932, Philippide Jr was a proofreader and editor for Stere, who was completing his Bildungsroman, În preajma revoluției, with his own father appearing therein as "Al. Temistoclide".
 Philippide Sr's health plummeted upon his wife's death in March 1933 and led to his own death five months later.
 A note by Sevastos has it that he died "at his home on Kogălniceanu Street [of Iași], peacefully, among the trees."
+This claim is contrasted by a detailed reportage in Opinia newspaper, according to which his vascular disease had been aggravated by a gangrene of the leg, which the attending surgeon refrained from operating, due to Philippide's age.
+He he had afterwards been mostly unconscious for ten days, sometimes shouting incoherent observations about drafting a procès-verbal.

-His obituary, noting his "long and debilitating suffering", announced his funeral service at Saint Spyridon Church, and subsequent burial at Eternitatea cemetery, both set for August 15.
+Ordinea announced that the scholar's body had been embalmed and placed in a nickel casket.
+The funeral service at Saint Spyridon Church, and subsequent burial at Eternitatea cemetery, were both set for August 15.
 The ceremony, presided upon by the Orthodox priest Ioan Țincoca, included funeral orations by sociologist Petre Andrei, who represented the Romanian government team, and novelist Mihail Sadoveanu.
-On that day, writer Nicolae Crevedia paid homage to Philippide as a man of unblemished reputation, and a "priest of labor", contrasting him with writers of his own generation—including himself.
+On that day, writer Nicolae Crevedia paid homage to Philippide as a man of unblemished reputation, and a "priest of labor", contrasting him with writers of his own, newer generation—including Crevedia himself.

+The scholar left no will, leaving open the question of who would inherit his unusually vast book collection and his own unpublished works, still in manuscript.
 In 1927, an Institute of Romanian Philology had been set up alongside Iași University upon the initiative of Philippide and Pascu, its first director.
 In December 1933, four months after his death, it was named in Philippide's honor.
 This commemoration was marked with speeches by Bratu and Iorgu Iordan, the latter of whom argued that, as a "Moldavian scholar", Philippide had matched the status of Ion Neculce and Dimitrie Cantemir.
-His 1916 adversary Popa, who had by then become a physician and academic, covered the event in one of his articles.
+His 1916 adversary Grigore T. Popa, who had by then become a physician and academic, covered the event in one of his articles.
 He reported it as "not just shameful, but a sign of disease" that, of 150 teaching staff, only twelve had ever shown up.
 In 1934, his department at the university was assigned to Iordan, who worked there until 1945.